|

 of fight.
 Fishing can be great in the first rapids just

-out of town and most native guides take their day
+out of town and the native guides take their day

 clients there as opposed to a very long bumpy truck ride